PawQualityProducts/Ender5_DirectDrive/README.md

     <td>
       <h3>Step 9</h4>
       <p>Insert the other end of the Tube into the Extruder Drive Assembly so that the Bowden Tube connects the Hot-End and Extruder Assembly</p>
+      <p><i>Note that the Extruder Drive Assembly should be mounted upside down (180 degress from it's original orientation), but should otherwise be assembled exactly as it was before.
+This Mod does not change the function of the Extruder Drive Assembly itself, just it's mounting location and orientation.</i></p>
     </td>
     <td><img src="https://github.com/PawQualityProducts/Ender5_DirectDrive/blob/master/Step10.jpg" width="300" /></td>
   </tr>